BoneScope

 I also created consistent escape hatches including pause and back to last step to give EMTs more control in case of an unhappy path.

-I created this wireframe with 2 underlying user research questions for the next iteration:
+After sketching this, I saved 2 underlying user research questions for the next iteration:

 1. Do users prefer instructions in the app?
 If so, what content and how?